Mizuno Wave Horizon Review Facts

 The midsole uses different technologies and materials for comfort, stability, responsiveness, and durability.
 The Cloudwave Technology creates a soft ride in the cushioning, and the fan-shaped geometry around the arch helps stabilize the foot to prevent over-pronation.
 The U4icX technology

 provides a smooth and soft feel across the length of the midsole.
-The U4icX midsole compound helps bounce the foot forward, absorbs shock, and is more durable and cushioned than previous Mizuno
+The U4icX midsole compound helps to bounce the foot forward, absorbs shock, and is more durable and cushioned than previous Mizuno

 shoes.
 The U4icX strobel layer increases the comfort under the sockliner.
 It has a standard drop to help propel the foot forward.